EthanSNAU/CS386_project/Deliverables/Deliverable04.md

 ### 5.1.2 Learning music theory

-**Description**: Due to the nature of Musegen, it became clear that understanding basic music theory is, to some extent, a prerequisite to understanding why certain features are designed the way they are.
+**Problem**: Due to the nature of Musegen, it became clear that understanding basic music theory is, to some extent, a prerequisite to understanding why certain features are designed the way they are.
 To encourage design collaboration, team members needed to learn about chord progressions.

 **Solution**: Team members that had no experience with music theory grouped together to learn and share insights, including learning resources.

 ### 5.1.3 Deciding between OOP and functional programming

-**Description**: Music consists of multiple layers of elements, including notes, chords, measures, sections, and so on.
+**Problem**: Music consists of multiple layers of elements, including notes, chords, measures, sections, and so on.
 Every element has its own properties and methods, so deciding between OOP and functional programming was difficult.

 * OOP would make it easy to replicate functionality at the cost of spaghetti code
 * Functional programming would keep it simple while potentially violating DRY principles